National Utility Contractors Association: Safety

+Workforce Development

-NUCA is working to provide the tools and resources for its members to attract and develop new entrants to our infrastructure industry by improving the image of the industry and providing educational opportunities to coming generations of Americans.
-Over the next several years, NUCA has pledged to work with public and private schools (K through 12), community colleges, trade schools, apprenticeship programs, and continuing adult education programs to develop and distribute utility construction and excavation curriculum for students.
+NUCA is working to attract and develop new entrants to infrastructure industry by improving the image of the industry and providing educational opportunities American youth.
+NUCA has pledged to work with public and private schools (K through 12), community colleges, trade schools, apprenticeship programs, and continuing adult education programs to develop and distribute utility construction and excavation curricula for students.

-- "We Dig America" slogan
+"We Dig America" slogan

 NUCA has used their copyrighted "We Dig America" slogan since 1973.
 It originated at the association's 1971 convention.
 At that convention, following a rousing patriotic number by singer/dancer Jeanne Steel, humorist Don Rick came out on stage and uttered the famous words, "You guys really dig America!"
 The slogan became part of the NUCA logo in the late 1970s, and later became the title of a NUCA Award of Excellence, which is given annually to a nonmember who has made a significant contribution to the industry and/or association.